 In addition to causing heart disease and cancer, animal products contain harmful contaminants—including bacteria, arsenic, dioxins, and mercury—that can affect our health both in the short and long terms.

-Every year in the U.S., there are 76 million cases of food poisoning, and 5,200 of these cases are fatal.(14) The overuse of antibiotics on factory farms has caused many of the bacteria found on animal flesh to become antibiotic-resistant.
-Scientists at the Johns Hopkins Bloomberg School of Public Health recently reported that 96 percent of Tyson chicken flesh is contaminated with dangerous antibiotic-resistant campylobacter bacteria, and Consumer Reports found that two-thirds of chickens it studied were infected with salmonella, campylobacter, or both.(15,16) In a U.S. Department of Agriculture (USDA) study, researchers found that 66 percent of beef samples were contaminated with super-bugs resistant to antibiotics.(17) A recent report by the U.S. General Accounting Office warns, “Antibiotic-resistant bacteria have been transferred from animals to humans, and many of the studies we reviewed found that this transference poses significant risks for human health.”(18)
+Every year in the U.S., there are 48 million cases of food poisoning, and 3,000 of these cases are fatal.14 The overuse of antibiotics on factory farms has caused many of the bacteria found on animal flesh to become antibiotic-resistant.
+Scientists at the Johns Hopkins Bloomberg School of Public Health recently reported that 96 percent of Tyson chicken flesh is contaminated with dangerous antibiotic-resistant campylobacter bacteria, and Consumer Reports found that more than half of chickens studied were infected with E. coli and almost half tested positive for at least one multidrug-resistant bacterium.9 Of the billions eggs taken from chickens every year, more than 2 million are estimated to be contaminated with salmonella and, as the Centers for Disease Control and Prevention cautions, “One contaminated egg can contaminate an entire batch of pooled eggs.
+Everyone who eats eggs from that batch is at risk for illness.”10

 Fish flesh is also not a healthy food.
-Polychlorinated biphenyls (PCBs), residual industrial compounds that can be found in the environment, have caused cancer in animals and skin problems and liver damage in humans.(21) Fish flesh has been found to harbor levels of PCBs thousands of times higher than those in the water in which they live.(22) Researchers at the University of Illinois found that fish-eaters with high levels of PCBs in their blood had difficulty recalling information that they had learned just 30 minutes earlier.(23) Fish also accumulate methylmercury in their bodies, and pregnant women and children have been cautioned not to eat fish that may contain high levels of this toxic substance.(24)
+Polychlorinated biphenyls (PCBs), residual industrial compounds that can be found in the environment, have caused cancer in animals and skin problems and liver damage in humans.17 Fish flesh has been found to harbor levels of PCBs thousands of times higher than those in the water in which they live.18 Researchers at the University of Illinois found that fish-eaters with high levels of PCBs in their blood had difficulty recalling information that they had learned just 30 minutes earlier.19 Fish also accumulate methylmercury in their bodies, and pregnant women and children have been cautioned not to eat fish that may contain high levels of this toxic substance.20

 Factory Farming Hurts Animals